-As the impact of coronavirus (COVID-19) has evolved, the Good Thinking team has been making changes to the service so that we can offer better support to Londoners.
-We understand that people might be feeling anxious, stressed or struggling with other mental health concerns.
+As the impact of COVID-19 evolved in early 2020, the Good Thinking team quickly made changes to our service so that we could offer better support to Londoners.
+We understood that people might be feeling anxious, stressed or struggling with other mental health concerns.

-At times like this, it can be hard to think and hard to know where to turn.
-Social media and Google search can present you with so many options and so much advice that it can become even more confusing.
+In challenging times, it can be hard to think and hard to know where to turn.
+Social media and Google searches present you with so many options and so much advice that it can become even more confusing.
 Opinions on what to do can also be strong and not always correct.
 When you add the uncertainty that a new type of virus brings, feeling anxious about your health is inevitable.

-In February 2020, we worked closely with Public Health England to understand how COVID-19 could affect the mental health of Londoners.
+In February 2020, we worked closely with Public Health England (the former executive agency of the Department of Health and Social Care) to understand how COVID-19 might affect the mental health of people across London.
 Together, we reviewed the research on what happened to those affected by previous outbreaks of infectious disease, such as the SARS virus.
 This helped us to identify the areas where stress could occur – being quarantined or self-isolated was a key issue.

-Our self-assessment tool is updated regularly and Good Thinking users can see when the most recent update took place.
-At this time, our self-assessments are also of value to those with past mental health difficulties who can check out privately how they are doing, and when to seek further help, if it is needed.
+Our self-assessments were also of value to those with past mental health difficulties who could check out privately how they were doing during the pandemic and when to seek further help.

-You can still use our quiz and other articles to find something that feels personalised for you but we also want to help everyone understand how, say, a particular app or other resource might be helpful.
-For example, one of the most common problems during a disease outbreak is not being able to sleep – an excellent leaflet from the Mental Health Foundation is available to help you minimise that risk.
-Lack of sleep can make everything so much harder so it’s particularly important to get on top of it quickly.
+For example, one of the most common problems during a disease outbreak is not being able to sleep.
+So, we shared a sleep workbook from the Centre for Clinical Interventions and later developed our own Good Thinking Sleep Workbook to help minimise that risk.
+Lack of sleep can make everything so much harder so it was particularly important to help Londoners get on top of this.